jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 1. **passport**.
 The core authentication library.
 2. **passport-jwt**.
 The JWT specific implementation of Passport.
 3. **jsonwebtoken**.
 The library used to sign and verify tokens.
 4. **bcrypt**.
-We will store the users passport in our _database_, so we need to ensure that the passwords are salted and hashed, for proper security should the database ever got compromised.
+We will store the user's password in our _database_, so we need to ensure that the passwords are salted and hashed, for proper security should the database ever got compromised.
 5. **await-to-js**.
 Not strictly required, but this is a nice little library that simplifies the use of `Promise` (which we will use heavily).
 We use `await-to-js` to call a `Promise`, and it gives us the error (if any) and the result of the call in an array which we can then destructure and assign names as we require.
 We will see many examples of this in action.
 6. **cookie-parser**.
 An Express middleware that simplifies setting and reading cookies from the request.
 We will use cookies to store the users JWT.
-The cookie will be sent along with every request, and we will use it to verify the users identity and access level within the system.
+The cookie will be sent along with every request, and we will use it to verify the user's identity and access level within the system.
 7. **body-parser**.
 Useful for transforming the incoming request into various shapes, primarily in URL Encoded and JSON formats.
 8. **dotenv**.
 Another library that is not strictly required.
 We will need to store some _secret_ config somewhere, and by secret, I mean, strings that I don't necessarily want to end up in the GIT commit history (like database connection strings and passwords).
 Dotenv makes this easy, and exposes the resulting values on `process.env`.